OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Demos/03-teams/Readme.md

       "color": "connector-icon-color.png"
     },
     ````

+1. Remove the **needsIdentity** attribute.
+Be sure to remove the comma from the previous attribute to ensure the file has a valid JSON format.

 1. Copy the image files `Lab Files/Teams/connector-icon-20x20.png` and `Lab Files/Teams/connector-icon-96x96.png` to the directory with the downloaded manifest.